robertour/RQDA-to-CSV/README.md

 The code will search for tags that overlap in the text.
 Each time there is an overlap of n tags, a csv line is added to an external file, specifying the information of each tag.

+The script can also convert the RQDA database into a CSV Gephi friendly format (https://gephi.github.io/).

 How to use it
 -------------